stevana/armstrong-distributed-systems/docs/erlang-is-not-about.md

 > gen_fsm.
 There were 20 supervisors and 6 applications.
 All this is packaged
 > into one release.

-Joe gives several arguments for why behaviour should be used (p.
-157-158):
+Joe gives several arguments for why behaviour should be used (pp. 157-158):

   1. The application programmer only has to provide the part of the code which defines the *semantics* (or "business logic") of their problem, while the